An Intro to Gutter Guards

 - Leaf guards are a generic name in the marketplace for gutter covers, guards, helmets, and screens.

-Often companies that sell added-on leaf protection products, try to cash-in on the LeafGuard® brand name, by referring to their products as "leaf guards" or “gutter leaf guards.”
-However, even though these competitors call themselves "leaf guards." they are not the official LeafGuard® brand gutters and are not designed to deliver the promise only a LeafGuard® brand gutter guard system can.
+Often companies that sell added-on leaf protection products, try to cash-in on the LeafGuard brand name by referring to their products as "leaf guards" or “gutter leaf guards.”
+Even though these competitors call themselves "leaf guards." they are not the official LeafGuard brand gutters and are not designed to deliver the promise only a LeafGuard brand gutter guard system can.

-Instead, products referring to themselves as “leaf guards” are simply add-ons to existing, ordinary, open gutters.
+Products referring to themselves as “leaf guards” are simply add-ons to existing, ordinary, open gutters.
 Essentially, they are adding a layer to open gutters, which in most cases, is a bulky-looking and noticeable attachment.
-An add-on gutter leaf guard only attempts to copy the functionality, reliability, and sleek styling of LeafGuard®.
-In reality, add-ons, whether covers, hoods, screens, or filters, are much less effective than a LeafGuard® one-piece gutter guard system.
+An add-on gutter leaf guard only attempts to copy the functionality, reliability and sleek styling of LeafGuard.
+Add-ons, whether covers, hoods, screens, or filters, are much less effective than a LeafGuard one-piece gutter guard system.
 And if you have to install a new gutter under one of these add-ons, you are simply multiplying your costs for leaf protection.

 View the latest offers and promotions on a LeafGuard gutters guard system.